18F/uswds-jekyll/pages/home.md

      src: /assets/img/book.png
      alt: 'Training'
     title: Training is a core mission.
-    description: SCINet is more than hardware and cable.
+    description: SCINet is more than hardware and cables.
 A key part of our mission is training ARS scientists in computational methods.
 ---

 ## Find out how SCINet can enable your Research

-Look at our use cases ([genomics](/user/genomics), [plant breeding](/user/plant-breeding/), [geospatial](/user/geospatial/), [hydrology](/user/hydrology/)) or contact your [SCINet Advisory counsel representative](/team/) to learn more.
+Look at our use cases in ([genomics](/user/genomics), [plant breeding](/user/plant-breeding/), [geospatial](/user/geospatial/), [hydrology](/user/hydrology/)) or contact your [SCINet Scientific Advisory Committee representative](/about/organization) to learn more.
 You can get the process started by requesting an account right now.
 {: .usa-font-lead }

 [Get an account](signup){: .usa-button .usa-button-big }